edunham/garden/README.txt

+2019-10-20: Split and repotted "ice plant" succulent.
+The succulent that flowered in the fall in the strawberry planter died after flowering, so uprooted it and added it to compost.
+Added potting soil to top of that planter.
 2019-10-20: Relocated porch cardboard and shed cardboard pile to outside back fence of orchard garden.
 2019-10-20: Potted the mini succulents, 3 per pot in 2 shallow pots.
 Placed them on top of the dividers in the small flowerbed on car side of kitchen garden.
+2019-10-20: Fenced around wasabi to deter deer.
+Both are still alive, though smaller pot looks happier.
 2019-10-20: Cleaned misc plastic and wood junk out of range area and kitchen garden.
 2019-10-19: 6 mini succulents from farmers market.
 Allegedly all ok to leave outdoors.
 2019-10-18: NZ spinach in pot on windowsill.
 Seed has sprouted ~1" of stem, seed casing still present where leaves ought to end up.